 Can you use the same SSL Certificate with a number of other services?
 As long as your mail and website are on the same server (IP address) This is dependent that your email and website are located on the same server (IP address) so that the address of the domain can be configured with that IP address.
 If your mail and websites were on different servers, or IP addresses, and although there is a number of ways – the simplest solution in this scenario is to purchase a second SSL.

-If you would like assistance in installing an SSL certificate on your website, we’re here to help.
+If you would like assistance with your website, we’re here to help.
 Just call us on 01376 653115 or email us at email@example.com